artnoi43/superwatcher/internal/emitter/FILTERING.md

 2. The whole recent range was reorged (previous `fromBlock` was reorged)

-   This can be detected by checking the error returned from `poller.Poll` against `superwatcher.ErrFromBlockReorged`.
+   This can be detected by checking the error returned from `poller.Poll` against known error `superwatcher.ErrFromBlockReorged`. **The result would still be emitted if this happens**

    If this happens, it means that the chain is now reorging, so we need to _go back_ until all block are in range are canon again.
 If the chain is reorging for multiple loops, then we'll see that the `fromBlock` keeps going back, while `toBlock` stays the same.